 If you don’t want to climb all the way to the top, you can hike to the first viewpoint to get a sampling of the scenery and the smattering of tiny islands in the bay.

-On 15 March, the entire country will be on tenterhooks as Ireland squares off against Italy in their final Six Nations rugby championship match.
-Though the showdown takes place at Italy’s Stadio Olimpico, you can be sure it will beam into televisions all across Ireland.
+On March 14, the entire country will be on tenterhooks as Ireland squares off against Scotland in their final Six Nations rugby championship match on home turf.
 Get into the match-day spirit by watching with other rugby fans in one of Ireland’s cosiest pubs or one of Dublin's best rugby pubs.

 Fancy getting active on the Bank Holiday weekend?
-The Mullingar Half Marathon is taking place on 17 March, with a 21km route on flat but beautiful terrain.
+The Mullingar Half-Marathon is taking place on St Patrick's Day, with a 21km route on flat but beautiful terrain.
 You’ll start in the town centre before taking in the nearby countryside, weaving along the Royal Canal and then back into Mullingar Town Park.
 There’s also a 5km run, if you’re not quite up for the full 21km.

 Ireland is no stranger to celebration throughout the year – check out all the festivals and events happening around the country.